 Pathway 1: Completion of a PTCB-Recognized Technician Product Verification Education/Training Program.

 Passing the Technician Product Verification Exam is required to earn the PTCB Technician Product Verification Certificate.
 The TPV Exam is a computer-based exam administered at Pearson VUE test centers nationwide.
-The TPV Exam is a two-hour, multiple-choice, exam that contains 120 questions.
+The TPV Exam is a 2-hour, multiple-choice, exam that contains 120 questions.
 One hour and 45 minutes are allotted for answering the exam questions and 15 minutes are allotted for a tutorial and post-exam survey.

 Earning your TPV Certificate takes you one step closer to becoming a PTCB Advanced Certified Pharmacy Technician (CPhT-Adv).
-Active PTCB CPhTs who have completed at least four of the certificate programs (one must include TPV or Medication History), or three certificate programs and the Compounded Sterile Preparation Technician (CSPT) Certification, and 3 years of work experience will be eligible to earn a CPhT-Adv in late 2020.
+Active PTCB CPhTs who have completed at least four of the certificate programs (must include TPV or Medication History), or three certificate programs and the Compounded Sterile Preparation Technician (CSPT) Certification, and 3 years of work experience will be eligible to earn a CPhT-Adv credential.